hossein-nahali/digi_link/README.md

-For working project you should install json-server with npm
+To work on the project, you must install json-server with npm

 ### `npm i json-server`